rohitgajawada/Where-are-they-looking-PyTorch/README.md

 ## References

-* We use sfzhang15's SFD detector for our face detection (https://github.com/sfzhang15/SFD).
+* sfzhang15's SFD detector is used for face detection (https://github.com/sfzhang15/SFD).
 * Link to the NIPS 2015 paper from MIT: http://people.csail.mit.edu/khosla/papers/nips2015_recasens.pdf.
 Please cite them if you decide to use this project for your research.